ANTIAIRCRAFT GUNS PART 3:

 HE (projectile 5,65 kg / 5,67 kg)

 This gun was modernised version of earlier 76-mm gun model 1916.
-76-mm Breda model 1916 had not actually been designed by Breda-company, but Armstrong (to be exact "Sir W.G.
-Armstrong, Mitchell and Co Ltd." at that time) and had been used by Italians as coastal and anti-aircraft gun since World War 1.
+76-mm Breda model 1916 had not actually been designed by its manufacturer Societa Italiana Ernesto Breda, but Armstrong (Sir W.G.
+Armstrong, Mitchell and Co Ltd. at that time) and had been used by Italians as coastal and anti-aircraft gun since World War 1.
 In mid-1930's they introduced this modernised version, which was more suitable for anti-aircraft use.
 The easiest identifying difference between the old version and this modernised version was the new column mount, which allowed the gun more elevation and was more practical to use.
-Unfortunately the modernisation didn't include guns breech, which was screw-breech type and lowered the rate of fire.
-They had hydraulic buffer and spring recuperator.
+Unfortunately the modernisation did not include guns breech system, which was screw-breech type and resulted slower rate of fire, than what semi-automatic sliding breechblock would have allowed.
+The gun had hydraulic buffer and spring recuperator.
 Besides typical aiming instruments the guns had also optical sights for direct fire use against surface targets.
 Italian military used these guns during World War 2 in home front and coastal defence.
 Starting September of 1943 also some German units stationed in Italy used them.
 German military knew the gun as 7,62 cm Flak 266/2(i).

-The new column mount used in these guns had cavities with which wind often made a whistling sound, this made Finnish soldiers to nickname the gun as "Posetiivi" (barrel organ).
+The new column mount used in these guns had cavities with which strong winds often made a whistling sound, this made Finnish soldiers to nickname the gun as "Posetiivi" (barrel organ).
 During Winter War Italy offered antiaircraft-weaponry to Finland and after some negotiations the deal was signed in January of 1940.
 The deal included 12 guns of this type and 24,000 shots for them.
-However transporting guns to Finland proved difficult as Germany following its treaties with Soviet Union didn't allow any transport of war-materials through its areas to Finland at that time.
-This delayed the transport and the guns didn't arrive until February of 1940.
+However transporting guns to Finland proved difficult as Germany following its treaties with Soviet Union forbid any transport of war-materials through its areas to Finland at that time.
+This delayed the transport and the guns did not arrive until February of 1940.
 With the guns from Italy arrived also Captain C. Pignalle, who helped the Finns to press the guns in service by training first Finnish soldiers to use them.
-76-mm Breda wasn't a success story in Finnish use.
+76-mm Breda was not a success story in Finnish use.
 Early on the guns were used to equip for 3-gun heavy anti-aircraft gun batteries, two of which were located in Helsinki and another two in Tampere.
 During Continuation War 76-mm Breda of the two batteries in Helsinki were replaced with more effective Soviet 76 ItK/31 ss.
 Typically in Finnish Armed Forces the guns that Army no longer finds useful may be transferred to coastal defence.
-This is exactly what happened with these guns.
-Coastal Artillery received guns for one 4-gun battery already in 1944.
-Soon after the war it received enough guns to equip another two batteries.
-The guns were already old-fashioned when the Finns received them in 1940.
+This is exactly what happened with these guns. coastal artillery received guns for one 4-gun battery already in 1944.
+Soon after World War 2 rest of the guns were transferred from anti-aircraft artillery units to coastal artillery..
+The guns were already old-fashioned when the Finns received them in year 1940.
 In addition it seems that the Italians sold Finland also old-fashioned ammunition (international sources mention ammunition with 770 m/sec muzzle velocity), which further reduced their effectiveness.
-If the guns were not that good as anti-aircraft weapons their command devices (mechanical fire control computers) used them certainly didn't excel either.
+If the guns themselves were pretty poor as the anti-aircraft weapons, the command devices (mechanical fire control computers) used them certainly did not excel either.
 Gala-Borletti M/34 mechanical fire control computers, which Italians sold with these guns (and the Finns used with them) demanded 11-men crew to use while proving old-fashioned and complicated.
-These two less-satisfactory pieces of equipment combined were among one of the less effective air-defence weapons in Finnish use during World War 2.
-Coastal artillery found the guns quite useful as they could be easily installed to existing coastal fortifications.
-They remained in use of Coastal Artillery until 1972.
+These two less-satisfactory pieces of equipment combined were among one of the least effective air-defence weapons in Finnish use during World War 2.
+Coastal artillery found the guns somewhat useful as they could be easily installed to existing coastal fortifications built for light coastal guns.
+They remained in use of Coastal Artillery until year 1972.

 Only ammunition type Finnish military used with this gun were two kind of Italian made high explosive (HE) shells designed to be used against aircraft.
 These shells were Italian made and had muzzle velocity of 690 m/sec.
 They each contained 480 g of TNT (trotyle).